6112-fa25/6112-fa25.github.io/_pages/project/phase_5.md

 1.   **Overview**: An overview of your design, an analysis of design alternatives you considered, and key design decisions.
 Be sure to document and justify all design decisions you make.
 Any decision accompanied by a convincing argument will be accepted.
 If you realize there are flaws or deficiencies in your design late in the implementation process, discuss those flaws and how you would have done things differently.
 Also include any changes you made to your implementations from previous phases and explain why they were necessary.

-        For the `--opt all` flag that your VM implements, your report should further discuss how you determined the order in which optimizations that affect code generation are performed and how many times each optimization is applied.
+        For the `-O all` flag that your VM implements, your report should further discuss how you determined the order in which optimizations that affect code generation are performed and how many times each optimization is applied.

 2.   **Implementation**: A brief description of interesting implementation issues.
 This should include any non-trivial algorithms, techniques, and data structures.
 It should also include any insights you discovered during this phase of the project.